 Pollution Insurance Claims Scenarios

 As you are reviewing the below pollution insurance claims scenarios, think of the types of clients you service.
-Do they (or) have companies performing operations who are not protected for their environmental exposures?
+Do they (or) have companies performing operations that are not protected from their environmental exposures?

 *the provided are only examples to illustrate possible claims scenarios, please refer to your insurance policy for actual terms and conditions.

 - Premise: Environmental Claims Scenarios You May Not Have Thought About

 - Disneyland shuts down cooling towers over Legionnaires’ cases